John P. Lucas: Miscellany

 John Porter Lucas was a Freemason, having been entered (February 20, 1919), passed (March 6, 1919), and raised (March 10, 1919) in the Elk Branch Lodge No. 93, Shenandoah Junction, WV.
 He is also believed to have been a member of the York Rite, attaining the degree of Knight Templar.
-According to his obituary in the October 1950 issue of the Assembly, he had served as a Past Master of a Lodge of Freemasons in Fort Collins, CO.
+According to his obituary in the October 1950 issue of the Assembly, he had served as a Past Master of a Lodge of Freemasons in Fort Collins, Colorado.

 Media depiction

 In the movie Anzio the character of the over-cautious "General Lesley" (played by Arthur Kennedy) is presumably based on John P. Lucas.